sematext/sematext-logsene-ios/README.md

 }
 ```

-We don't include the LogseneLogger in the pod, but you can find the [implementation here](Example/Logsene/Logger.swift).
+LogseneLogger is not included in the pod, but you can find the [implementation here](Example/Logsene/Logger.swift).
 Feel free to use it in your own project.

 ### NSLog

-We provide a mechanism for intercepting NSLog messages and sending them to Logsene.
-We use undocumented APIs to accomplish this, so you should probably use CocaLumberjack instead.
+The library provides a mechanism for intercepting NSLog messages and sending them to Logsene.
+It uses undocumented APIs to accomplish this, so you should probably use CocaLumberjack instead.
 To send all NSLog messages to Logsene, call `LLogNSLogMessages()` just after `LogseneInit()`.

 ### How to log unhandled exceptions